-This is an Raspberry Pi based temperature and humidity logger that uses 2 (works also with 1) Adafruit DHT22 sensors for measurements.
+This is an Raspberry Pi based temperature and humidity logger that uses Adafruit DHT22 sensors for measurements.
 You might have seen similar kind of instructions before, but this one has a twist.
-It doesn't just read temperature and humidity from sensors, but it stores data to MySql database and provides means to read that temperature data with any web enabled device (computer, phone, tablet) web browser.
-This logger also allows you to set limits for temperatures and is able to send email if sensor temperature drops below set limit...this neat feature can be for example used to alarm when it is time to set heating on in your house / carage / greenhouse / you name it.
+It doesn't just read temperature and humidity from sensors, but it stores data to database and provides means to read that temperature data with any web enabled device (computer, phone, tablet) web browser.
+This logger also allows you to set limits for temperatures and is able to send email if sensor temperature or humidity exceeds set limits...this neat feature can be for example used to alarm when it is time to set heating on in your house / carage / greenhouse / you name it.

 To complete this instructable, you will need following: